How can space technology and R&D contribute to sustainable development?

 Keywords: Sustainable Energy Generation, Recycling, Storage, Distribution.

-This technological initiative may be bettered with the incorporation of space technology and research, and provide an easy way to integrate space initiatives into this already ongoing research goal.
+Ongoing technological initiatives may be bettered with the incorporation of space technology and research.

 Keywords: In-situ Resource Utilization, Robotic Technologies in harsh environments.